Authors: Rob Berg SCPM, CSSBB and Mark Nawrath, PMP, MBA

 In insurance project management, keeping an eye on details is crucial.
 Projects should be overseen by experienced project managers or insurance technology consultants, not well-meaning junior staffers with an Excel spreadsheet and an Outlook calendar.
 During the course of development, many high-stakes pieces of information must be juggled, including status reports, baseline tracking, dependencies, and change requests.
 We’ve seen companies dive head first into costly IT projects with zero analysis of how long it’s going to take, what the final cost of implementation will be, or how it will affect other activities that occur downstream.
 All of these crucial pieces of information must be identified at the outset, tracked throughout development, and evaluated at project completion to gain a true understanding of whether or not the project is a success.

-Read more: Common Mistakes Carriers Make When Implementing New Systems
+Read more: Common Mistakes Carriers Make When Implementing New Systems.

 We were called in to rescue a project for a medium-sized regional carrier who had sunk millions into a policy administration system that was months over deadline, with no end in sight.
 We discovered that not only was there no onsite project manager, there were no formal documented requirements (just raw materials like rating worksheets and product filings).
 Organized status reporting was also nearly non-existent: the Vice President of IT would hand-draw a set of pie charts on a piece of paper each week, roughly approximating the level of project completion—with no verifiable data to back it up.